 Petra by Night – 12 JD (in addition to entry pass)

 Little Petra – 2 JD

-Stop at Little Petra, a 15 minute drive from Petra.
-Little Petra can be seen in a couple hours, and is great to do the day before exploring Petra.
+Just a short 15 minute drive from Petra, Little Petra can be seen in a couple hours.
+This is great to do the day before exploring the main site.

 MAIN SIGHTS OF PETRA

 The Siq – this long walkway cuts through a narrow gorge with an impressive water system running alongside.

 The Treasury – the most famous building has a grand entry from the Siq.
 There are stunning features cut into the stone.
 The best view is actually from the overlook (see below).